Fel-ly/login_registration-form-java/README.md

  * A dashboard containing the current user's name, and an option to add a new account.
  * Code to check whether the required database and table exist

+If the database already has records, running the program directs the user to the login page.
+However if no records exist, it opens in the registration page.